-I did my undergraduate studies at the Middle East Technical University, Ankara, Turkey, graduating with double major in Biology and Psychology in 2004.
 My first name is pronounced as “Chalar” (more or less).
-If you know me but I seem to not know you when you run into me in a conference or meeting, it is probably because you’re dealing with my doppelganger, Erol Akcay also a biologist interested in social behavior.
+If you run into me at a conference but I make a seemingly existentialist statement like “I’m not Caglar”, it is probably because you’re looking at my doppelgänger, Erol Akcay, also a biologist interested in social behavior.
+Nothing to worry.